 RANDY BLAIR – PRESIDENT, B.C.
 LOWER MAINLAND & VANCOUVER ISLAND

-Randy Blair is President of the Lower Mainland and Vancouver Island Divisions of Black Press Group Ltd. Read More …
+Randy Blair is Chief Operating Officer, Black Press BC Operations.
+He became Chief Operating Officer July 2016.
+Previously to this recent promotion Randy was President of the Lower Mainland Division of Black Press Group Ltd., Read More …

 He has more than 35 years experience in newspaper publishing and printing and has played a significant leadership role within Black Press, serving as Vice-President, Lower Mainland Division and publisher of the Abbotsford News, Mission Record, Hope Standard and Chilliwack Progress.